tascintra/tascintra/README.md

 ### My name is Tiago and I'm glad to have you on my GitHub profile.

-I'm a front-end developer focused on React and JavaScript.
+I'm a front-end developer focused on React.

-My main goal is to solve real life problems building awesome technology solutions.
+My goal is to solve problems using technology.

 Curiosity, learning, challenge and productivity are what move me on.